Surviving the Crash after your Crush

 tenacious commitment by the client/patient to do some very courageous

-and difficult recovery
+and difficult recovery work.

 sometimes inundated with letters from irate BPD males who insist